bestia-dev/mem5_game/mem5/README.md

 Then it will open in fullscreen and be beautiful.
 To be 100% PWA it must be secured with TLS and must have a service worker.

+**Very important :**
+On Android Chrome to `Clear & reset` the cached data of the website you must click on the icon of the URL address (the lock) and choose `Site Settings`.

 ## Modules

 Rust code is splitted into modules.
 They are not exactly like classes, but can be similar.